xcart/xcart-docs/_pages/kb_en/general_setup/troubleshooting/inaccessible_admin_area_after_enabling_https.md

     UPDATE `xc_config` SET `value`=0 WHERE `name`="admin_security" OR `name`="customer_security";
     ```

-2. Remove the folder **var/datacache/** in your X-Cart insallation directory.
+2. Remove the folder **var/datacache/** in your X-Cart installation directory.